siriobalmelli/notagit/README.md

 Read-only users are not added to the group, but only have the bind mount.

-## Example
-TODO

 ## Technical Motivation

 -	Security
--	Ease of configuration
+-	Simplicity
--	Using existing mechanisms only: no new software development
+-	Use existing mechanisms only: no new (bug-prone) code

-## TODO:
+## TODO
 - Quotas on .git repos (to stop users from crashing server)
 - Possible to have a dedicated directory for .git temp files when read-only users are pulling?
+- Pen testing

 # pen test cases